CatherineHerrera96/SoftwareEngineeringII/Habitus/db/README.md

 **Overview**

 - **Purpose:** Create the schema and load sample data for the Habitus application.
-- **Files:** Schema and seed scripts plus notes for running them locally or via Docker.
+- **Files:** Schema and seed scripts plus notes for running them locally.

 **Files in this folder**